dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 See [Hosting ASP.NET Core Images with Docker over HTTPS](host-aspnetcore-https.md) for production scenarios.

-The samples are written for `cmd.exe`.
-PowerShell users will need to special case the environment variables that are used in the instructions.
+The Windows examples below are written for PowerShell.
+CMD users will need to change the format of the environment variables in the instructions from `$env:USERPROFILE` to `%USERPROFILE%`.

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).